California’s Hydrogen Goals

 Hydrogen as a clean energy source will play a key role in decarbonizing our economy – particularly for hard-to-abate sectors such as transportation, ports and goods movement, and energy storage and resilience.

 California has long been at the forefront of the clean energy transition – and hydrogen is no exception.
 With the goal of 200 hydrogen refueling stations by 2025, the #1 fuel cell market in the U.S. , and numerous ongoing hydrogen production and research projects, California is well equipped to lead the hydrogen market in the U.S.

-The 2021 Infrastructure Investment and Jobs Act (IIJA) allocated $8 billion dollars for the development of at least four regional clean hydrogen hubs as part of the Regional Clean Hydrogen Hubs Program.
-California has formally announced its intent to seek one of these hydrogen hubs.
-California is establishing a public-private hydrogen hub consortium to apply for federal hubs opportunity, as well as to accelerate the adoption and production of clean hydrogen technology in the state.
-This partnership will include key regional leaders, academic institutions, private sector stakeholders, and more.
+The 2021 Infrastructure Investment and Jobs Act (IIJA) allocated $8 billion dollars for the development of regional clean hydrogen hubs as part of the Regional Clean Hydrogen Hubs Program.
+GO-Biz is a founding member of California’s Alliance for Renewable Clean Hydrogen Energy Systems (ARCHES), a public-private partnership that was selected to negotiate for up to $1.2 billion from the US Department of Energy to implement a California clean hydrogen hub to accelerate the adoption and production of clean hydrogen technology in the state.

 Please note that the hydrogen hubs project is evolving and ongoing.
-Check this page for updates and announcements as the project develops.
+Visit the ARCHES H2 website for updates and announcements as the project develops.

 Join California’s H2 Hub Development Effort